cfengine/documentation/how-to-guides/basic-cfengine-guide/basic-guide-promise-policy-writing.markdown

 ---
 layout: default
-title: How to Write and Use Promises and Policy
+title: How to Write and Deploy Promises
 published: true
 sorting: 1
 ---

 ## How Promises Work ##

 Everything in CFEngine can be thought of as a promise to be kept by different resources in the system.
-In a system that delivers a web site with Apache httpd, an important promise may be to make sure that `httpd` is installed, running, and accessible on port 80.
+In a system that delivers a web site using Apache, an important promise may be to make sure that the `httpd` package is installed, running, and accessible on port 80.

-In the simple `hello_world` example shown above, the `promise` is that the `Hello World` message will be sent to the log, which will then trigger other events that will be described below.

 ### Summary for Writing, Deploying and Using Promises ###